MouseBiteLabs/Game-Boy-MBC1-Cartridge/Technical/README.md

 *Note: If you ground the /Y input, then the MM1134 will act exactly like an MM1026.*

+On the gbhwdb, there are only a few cartridge PCBs that use an MM1134 (the BA6735 equivalent, specifically) - DMG-DECN-20 and DMG-DGCU-10 - but these boards use 64K of SRAM, so this extra /Y pin goes unused.

 ### Open Collector Requirements on CPU /RESET Input

 One minor but important note - there are actually two outputs on the MM1026/MM134 that go low when power is below 4.2 V. One of them is open collector (pin 2, the "Reset output"), and one is instead driven high by an internal transistor or pulled low by an internal pull-down (pin 3, the "CS output").
 This is important because it means *you cannot safely use the CS output pin to control the Game Boy's /RESET line.*